jitbit/SyslogCore/README.md

 **Why reinvent the wheel?!**

 Almost every linux distro comes with a built-in feature called `syslog`.
-It takes care of everything: queues messages, writes to log files, rotates files, and exists on literally every linux machine.
+It takes care of everything: queues messages, writes to log files, rotates files (via "logrotate"), and exists on literally every Linux machine.
 It has lots of ways to send messages to it: UDP-listener, TCP-listener, a "Unix socket" at `/dev/log`, a `logger` CLI command or a `syslog()` system function etc.

 For Windows folks: think of it as an `EventLog.Write`, *but for Linux*